 The unmistakeable Tam, far left enjoying some time with friends.

 The weaver then carried home the Wab, or beam of 'Warp' yarns, for insertion into the back of the loom.
 The main job in hand was now the transformation in the loom from yarn to finished weave.
 The action of the shuttle, furiously flying backwards and forwards across the Jacquard machine, interlaced the obverse warp with the transverse weft.
 The loud clattering of the machine and the 'stour' (dust) in the air were the distinctive features of a weaver's shop and caused many a premature death amongst Stonehouse folk.

 Tam died at his home at No.6 Angle Street, Stonehouse on October 4th 1909 aged 60 years.
+This is the house where he was born and lived all his life.
 Cause of death was given as "Chronic Bright's Disease" and his wife Catherine survived him by a further nine years.
 If possible we would like to make contact with any of his descendants in Lanarkshire or anywhere else...

 Wee Tam is the small man in the front with the black beard.
 The photo was taken in 1894 when he was an Elder of the Congregational Church, situated about 50 yards from his house.

 Here is a photo of Wee Tam's house in Angle Street in the early 1900's.

 The present owner, Ina Millar is 90 years of age and her brother-in-law Robert Millar married Catherine Sorbie in 1931.

 Below you can see Ina pictured in the door of the house in August 2007.
 She is fully aware and very proud that this was Tom Sorbie's house.